-Thirteen to 15 credit hours of electives at any level in any subject to ensure completion of a minimum of 124 credit hours.
+Elective credit hours as necessary to ensure completion of a minimum of 124 credit hours.

 BSc (Joint Major in Computer Science/Physics)

 The minimum requirement for completion of a Bachelor of Science with a Joint Major in Computer Science and Physics is 127 credit hours.